secretstache/ssm-features-old/README.md

 ## SSM Features

-This is a feature plugin that adds a simple feature custom post type to your theme.
+This plugin adds a simple feature custom post type to your theme.

 ### Description